The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Introduction

-We study a set of fully simultaneous NICER and NuSTAR observations of this source in the very soft state, i.e., ones with a strong disk blackbody and a very weak high-energy tail.
-We use two models of relativistic disks, {\tt kerrbb} \citep{Li05} and {\tt slimbh} \citep{Straub11}.
-The former treats modifications of the local disk spectra with respect to the LTE using a color correction, defined as the ratio of the color temperature to the effective one.
-The latter uses calculations of the vertical radiative transfer of the disk emission \citep{Davis05, Davis06}, as well as taking into account the increasing disk scale height when the luminosity becomes comparable to the Eddington limit (e.g., \citealt{Sadowski11b}).

-A puzzling feature of this source is the presence of a strong and broad Fe K emission line feature in the presence of a weak high-energy tail, especially in the initial part of the studied observation \citep{Xu20_J1631}.
-When the tail is fitted by a power law plus reflection, the latter is way too weak to account for that feature.
+A puzzling feature of this source is the presence of a strong and broad Fe K emission line feature, with EW $\approx 180$--210 eV \citep{Xu20_J1631}, in the presence of a weak high-energy tail.
+When the tail is fitted by a power law plus reflection, the latter is way too weak to account for that feature, especially in the initial part of the studied observation \citep{Xu20_J1631}.
 The initial solution proposed by \citet{Xu20_J1631} was that the broad line is intrinsically emitted by the disk, being formed due to the transfer of the blackbody emission from deep in the disk to its surface.
-However, this disagrees with the standard disk spectra taking into account vertical radiative transfer (\citealt{Davis05, Davis06}; S. Davis, private communication), which do not show strong Fe K features.
-Then, \citet{Rout23} proposed that the Fe K feature is due to the reflection of returning blackbody radiation emitted by the disk \citep{Schnittman09}.
-However, \citet{Rout23} modeled the returning radiation as a single blackbody with a free normalization \citep{Garcia22_NS}, which can lead to spurious results.
-Furthermore, they included both the single blackbody {\it and\/} the disk blackbody in their fits, which is clearly incorrect.
-In the present work, we attempt to resolve this puzzle.
+However, this contradicts standard disk spectra that account for vertical radiative transfer (\citealt{Davis05, Davis06}; S. Davis, private communication), which do not exhibit strong Fe K features.
+On the other hand, there is an ongoing debate on the applicability of the standard disk model to the soft state of BH XRBs (which we discuss in Section \ref{discussion}), with the modified models still lacking detailed spectral predictions.
+Then, the Fe K line might still be intrinsic to the accretion disk in this source, as proposed by \citet{Xu20_J1631}.

+Later, \citet{Rout23} proposed that the Fe K feature is due to the reflection of blackbody radiation emitted by the disk and returning to it in strong gravity \citep{Cunningham75, Schnittman09}.
+However, the model of \citet{Rout23} included the disk blackbody, the irradiating blackbody (dominant), and its reflection in their fits.
+However, the irradiating blackbody should not be included at all as a separate component since it is already accounted for by the disk blackbody.

+In the present work, we propose a new solution, in which the Fe K feature is still due to the reflection of the coronal radiation due to Compton scattering of the disk blackbody by relativistic electrons.
+That reflection can be significantly stronger than that from a power-law spectrum fitted to the high-energy tail due to both the strong concave curvature of the actual spectrum from Comptonization, and the relativistic enhancement of the emission toward the disk with respect to that outside \citep{Ghisellini91}.